 PROTESTER: When Natalie Maines made her comments on the eve of war, most of us recognize that was reprehensible.

-UNIDENTIFIED MAN: It hurt our men fighting overseas who think they’re cause is just.
+UNIDENTIFIED MAN: It hurt our men fighting overseas who think their cause is just.

 REPORTER: Is this a matter of free speech or bad manners?